Last Updated on April 23, 2021

 16. Make some holiday crafts2

 Go to your local arts and crafts shop, or buy a kit online.
-Make your own ornaments, decorations, or holiday cards.
+Make your own ornaments, decorations3, or holiday cards.
 These can make great gifts for others.
 It can also just be a fun way to spend time, either with friends or on your own.

 17. Get yourself a really special gift

 If you’ve decided to go alcohol-free this holiday season, give yourself a nice reward.
 Perhaps you’ve worked hard to make some important changes this year.
 Show yourself that you’re proud of all the effort you’ve put in.
 You can even wrap it up nicely and put it under the tree for yourself on Christmas morning!

 If you’ve made a goal of cutting back or quitting alcohol during the holidays this year, we congratulate you.
 We also know that an alcohol-free holiday can be hard without a strong support system.
 Ria Health is available to help, no matter the time of year.
 Our online treatment program offers coaching, medications to reduce cravings, virtual support groups, physician managed care, and much more—all through a convenient smartphone app.
 You no longer need to put your life on hold to change your relationship with alcohol.

 Get in contact today, and learn how we can help you get through the holidays, alcohol-free.